Gokuldroid/Gokuldroid.github.io/contents/posts/2020-04-22-show-me-your-projects-graveyard.md

 ---
 Some of us might have come across very crazy ideas throughout our programming career. when I started my programming career, I didn't know open source and benefits of it back then.
 I didn't know the best practices and SDLC etc. I have written some shit code to get the things done.
 I don't even have source code for some of those projects now.I wanted to develop some of these things just to learn even if some opensource version available out there. still I am doing this. but still those projects remind me about my progress from a newbie to senior software developer at [Freshworks](https://freshworks.com/).

+> Thumb rule: No one should be using your projects now including you.

 **FLAMES**

 For those who don't know what flames check out this [link](https://www.wikihow.com/Play-%22Flame%22).